firasuke/DOTSLASHLINUX/content/post/2017-08-26-The-Linux-Kernel-Configuration-Guide-Part-3.md

 Choice:     built-in [*]

+Reason:     It's highly recommended that you include this option in your kernel
+            as swap is a must have feature on all systems.

-Reason:     My system has 7.7 GiB of ram and idles at ~60MiB of ram on dwm so
-            basically why use swap?
+            My system has 7.7 GiB of ram and idles at ~60MiB of ram on dwm so basically why use swap?
 It was until recently that I was forced to add swap space after running swapless builds for 2 years now.